-- The student should work with the major advisor and advisory committee to select three initial oral examination topics, and submit them along with the written proposal by September 15th or January 15th - Then the examination committee, led by the external chair, will discuss and confirm the three topics, and submit them to the Graduate Committee chair, along with the feedbacks of the written proposal by October 15th or February 15th - The Graduate Committee chair will assemble all examination topics for all candidates, and submit them to the full faculty for approval.
+- The student should work with the major advisor and advisory committee to select three initial oral examination topics, and submit them along with the written proposal by September 15th or January 15th - Then the examination committee, led by the external chair, will discuss and confirm the three topics, and submit them to the GCSC chair, along with the feedbacks of the written proposal by October 15th or February 15th

+Fo Declaration of Qualification r PhD Comprehensive Examination

 Legal Name:

 Date:

-en and Grade Received in Each:
+List Core Courses Taken and G Grade Received in Each:

 Core Course GPA:

-I am hereby eligible to begin the Ph.D.
-Comprehensive Examination, beginning:

-begin the Ph.D.
-Comprehensive Examination, beginning: (year) - Form must be submitted prior to August 15th
+he PhD Comprehensive Examination, beginning: (year) - Form must be submitted prior to August 15 th

-Fall Semester

-Fall Semester or Spring Semester (year) - Form must be submitted prior to August 15 th
+or

-Fall Semester or Spring Semester Student Signature (year) - Form must be submitted prior to August 15 th (year) - Form must be submitted prior to December 15 th
+Spring Semester (year) - Form must be submitted prior to December 15 th

+Student Signature

+Advisor's Name (please print)

+Advisor's Signature

+Submit to Program Manager

-Guidelines for the Ph.D.
-Research Proposal
+Guidelines for the PhD Research Proposal

-Each member on the student's advisory committee (including the research advisor), as well as an additional external faculty examiner appointed by the Graduate Standards Committee Chair, will evaluate the written proposal and provide a numerical score (0-100) and optional additional comments.
+Each member on the student's advisory committee (excluding the research advisor), as well as an additional external faculty examiner appointed by the GCSC Chair, will evaluate the written proposal and provide a numerical score (0-100) and optional additional comments.
 Each committee member is asked to use the following rubric when marking the oral proposal.